-Enter the amount of total revenue using the instructions for Items 1-10 of Form 05-158-A. A passive entity or a REIT may enter zero.
+Enter the amount of total revenue using the instructions for Items 1-10 of Form 05-158-A. A passive entity or a REIT may leave this blank.

 Signature Block: Report may be signed by an officer, director or other authorized person.
 This includes a paid preparer authorized to sign the report.